October 2023 marked the return of Busworld to Brussels for the first time since the global coronavirus pandemic.

 Contact Pailton Engineering

-Use the form opposite to get in touch with Pailton Engineering directly to discuss any requirements you might have.
+Use the form to get in touch with Pailton Engineering directly to discuss any requirements you might have.

 We'd love to send you the latest news and information from the world of Bus-News.
 Please tick the box if you agree to receive them.